goanpeca/ATE.org/src/ATE/data/STDF/README.md

 ### This library is NOT intended to be the <ins>fastes in the world</ins>!

 Often people are searching for 'the fastest' STDF parser.
-If this is what you are after, keep on looking and by all means, hit the wall later on, and at that point you might consider to return! 🤣
+If this is what you are after, keep on looking [🔗](https://en.wikipedia.org/wiki/Standard_Test_Data_Format)and by all means, hit the wall later on, and at that point you might consider to return! 🤣

 Ok, a `fast` parser is first of all writen in probably [C](https://en.wikipedia.org/wiki/C_(programming_language))/[C++](https://en.wikipedia.org/wiki/C%2B%2B), and it has to dispence of a lot of the checking/correcting in order to become realy fast.
 However in real life STDF files are **far from perfect**, meaning that fast parsers will **FAIL** to do their intended job!
 You might tweak them for one or another ATE in your environment, but it will **not** be a can-do-everything parser!